alexwardcodes/Project2-RateMyCatApp/README.md

 ### Stage 9: Styling

 We went through several iterations of our website, building on the style as we went, before we settled on the final version.
 We decided to go for a look that was fun and friendly - we're talking about rating cat pictures after all! - that would be welcoming to the user.
 We experienced a lot of issues with conflicting CSS rules in order to get the website mobile responsive, and managed to resolve all of our conflicts here just in time for presentation.
-Future iterations would make more use of media queries in order to avoid any conflicts when swtiching between computer and mobile.
+Future iterations would make more use of media queries in order to avoid any conflicts when switching between computer and mobile.

 ![Screenshot 2022-11-02 at 16 04 22](https://media.git.generalassemb.ly/user/44781/files/68a5eee4-722f-4369-9b31-6faa5a3b24df)